Console Commands and Jobs

 To see all commands, type:

-chmod a+x concrete/bin/concrete5
+chmod a+x concrete/bin/concrete

 .
 This shows a list of commands.
 Each command starts with a prefix (or namespace).